 It’s always a smart idea to plan on redesigning a website at least once a year.
-The updates can be as large as a complete overhaul of the site or as small as imply optimizing code and navigation options.
-Here are some best practices for website redesign.
+The updates can be as large as a complete overhaul of the site or as small as implying optimizing code and navigation options.
+Here are some best practices for a website redesign.

 General Tips and Tricks

-Inevitably, some elements on a website will perform well and other won’t perform as well.
+Inevitably, some elements on a website will perform well and others won’t perform as well.
 You should always check everything to see how usable it is and see what needs improvement.

 User-friendliness and usability are vital elements of every aspect of website design.
 They make huge impacts on the user experience.